qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 Here is an enhancer diagram.
 Within this DNA sequence, protein(s) known as transcription factor(s) bind to the enhancer and increases the activity of the promoter.
 1. DNA 2.
 Enhancer 3.
 Promoter 4.
 Gene 5.
 Transcription Activator Protein 6.
 Mediator Protein 7.
 RNA Polymerase

+## Epitope
+It is capable of stimulating an immune response.
+This is usually one to six monosaccharides or five to eight amino acid residues on the surface of the antigen.
+Each antigen typically has many epitopes.

 ## Exitron
 Exitrons are exon-like introns located within protein-coding exons.
 Removal or retention of exitrons through alternative splicing increases proteome complexity and thus adds to phenotypic diversity.Exitrons are defined as introns within protein-coding exons that, when retained, maintain the protein-coding potential of the transcript.
 Marquez and colleagues argue that four features distinguish exitrons from other introns: high GC content, absence of stop codons, overrepresentation of a size corresponding to multiples of three nucleotides, and prevalence of synonymous substitutions (as usually observed for exonic sequences).